 The main technical approaches we use are genetics, electrophysiology of synaptic transmission, a variety of imaging technologies, including confocal, live-cell imaging, electron microscopy and non-linear microscopy.
 We also do some molecular biology and biochemistry from time-to-time depending on the project requirements.

-The Publications page links some of our recent papers and provides links to all of the papers published from the lab.
+The Publications page links to some of our recent papers and provides links to all of the papers published from the lab.
 The main Projects we are working on right now include:

 - Analyzing the contribution of synaptic scaffolding proteins to synaptic development and function.
 Led by Dr. Katie Harris, along with MSc student Ashley Hogg, the project is focusing on the role Shank plays to properly establish synaptic connections and examining what happens to synaptic transmission when Shank is genetically modified.
 This project was started by Katie when she was a Postdoctoral Fellow at M.I.T with Dr. J. Troy Littleton

 A longstanding project on the role of NSF in synaptic function and development.
 We discovered quite unexpectedly that down-regulating NSF activity leads to a dramatic overgrowth of the neuromuscular junction.
 PhD student Christine Nguyen is studying the effects of genes that interact with the NSF phenotypes to bring further understanding to its role in synaptic function and development.